Terms and Conditions

 4. ESTIMATES: Retail estimates for each work are based on published price lists, actual sales, or best estimates when other information is available.
 Auction estimates refer to a fair auction price.
 All estimates, however, represent auction staff opinions.
 While many works will be sold under estimates, many also will be sold over the estimates.
 Bidders should keep in mind that through the internet bidding process, you will purchase at the lowest possible price dependent on the interest of other bidders (see section 6 below).

 Telephone Bidding: You may bid live on the telephone by making a reservation.
 This option is subject to availability of personnel and open lines.
 Contact us if you wish to arrange telephone bidding.
+Telephone bidding is not available in timed auctions.

 7. BUYER'S PREMIUM: Please Note: Buyer's